ArtifexSoftware/mupdf/docs/src/mutool-object-pdf-widget.rst

     |mutool_tag_wasm_soon|

-    Trigger the event when the a widget loses input focus.
+    Trigger the event when a widget loses input focus.

     |example_tag|